Special offer

 Post a job

-What is classed as a part time worker?
+What is a part-time worker?

-Advantages of hiring part-time workers:
+Advantages of hiring part-time workers

 Lower costs